 Solution 5 – Perform SFC and DISM scans

-In some instances, encrypt folder option might be grayed out because your system is damaged.
+In some instances, the encrypt folder option might be grayed out because your system is damaged.
 Your Windows installation can get corrupted for various reasons, and in order to fix this issue, it’s advised that you perform both SFC and DISM scans.
 To do that, follow these steps:

 - Start Command Prompt as administrator.